-- (a) As a minimum, in the R2 Low Density Residential zone (and where Class 1b under the BCA) boarding houses shall make provision for the following facilities within each building: - (i) storage for occupants; - (ii) laundry facilities; - (iii) sanitary facilities. - (b) As a minimum, in all other cases boarding houses shall make provision for the following facilities within each building; - (i) manager/operator accommodation where there are 20 or more lodgers; - (ii) laundry facilities; - (iii) communal food preparation facilities (in addition to private provision where required); - (iv) sanitary facilities; - (v) storage area for each occupant. - (c) Boarding houses are to be designed so that no more than 8 boarding rooms share a stairway, corridor or communal living area. - (d) All boarding house developments are to be designed to optimise safety and security, both internal to the development and for the public domain by employing design criteria including: - maximising overlooking of public and communal spaces while maintaining internal privacy; - ii. avoiding dark and non-visible areas; - iii. locating communal and common areas in safe and accessible locations; - iv. providing lighting appropriate to the location and desired activities; and - v. providing clear definition between public and private spaces.
+- d.
+All boarding house developments are to be designed to optimise safety and security, both internal to the development and for the public domain by employing design criteria including: - i. maximising overlooking of public and communal spaces while maintaining internal privacy; - ii. avoiding dark and non-visible areas; - iii. locating communal and common areas in safe and accessible locations; - iv. providing lighting appropriate to the location and desired activities; and - v. providing clear definition between public and private spaces.